 The IMC Trading System and IMC market making desk share many common support functions.
 User further acknowledges that all User Data and other information obtained by the IMC Trading System, including executed, cancelled, rejected, and partial fill information, is available on a real-time basis to a number of IMC developers, technical, and trade support personnel (“Support Personnel”), and certain trading personnel responsible for the day-to-day performance of the IMC Trading System for the purposes of determining User Settings, monitoring the IMC Trading System’s health, and providing user support.
 Certain senior business supervisors, risk managers and personnel involved in compliance, legal and operations functions also have access to User Data.
 The Support Personnel do not execute or generate proprietary trading orders for IMC but directly support the traders on the IMC market making desk, are physically located near these traders, or report to managers who are also responsible for the traders.
 The traders on the IMC market making desk, while accessing User Data (other than Execution Data), will not simultaneously work on any other trading strategies for IMC.
-All personnel with access to User Data will be subject to IMC information barrier policies that are designed to prevent the misuse of material non-public information in accordance with Applicable Law.

 All Orders that IMC executes are executed in a principal capacity.
 As a market maker, the IMC market making desks will most likely engage in trading for IMC's proprietary accounts in the same securities available for trading to User on the IMC Trading System.
 Since the IMC Trading System only accepts IOC orders, User orders will either receive an execution or be canceled or rejected; User orders will not be held pending in the IMC Trading System.
 Therefore, User orders will not be subject to the order protection requirements of FINRA Rule 5320.
 The IMC market making desk executions may be at terms better or worse than the prices received by User on the IMC Trading System provided that IMC shall have procedures reasonably designed to prevent the misuse of material non-public information in accordance with Applicable Law.